 If you are an adventurous eater who wants to experience Marrakech’s food culture on foot, consider an evening street food tour.

-A husband-and-wife team has curated some of their favorite places in the streets and back alleys of the medina.
-An official, licensed Moroccan guide to take you to places you likely won’t find on your own, and in 3.5 hours you’ll experience parts of Moroccan food culture that most visitors never see.
+A husband-and-wife team (friends of ours) has curated some of their favorite places in the streets and back alleys of the medina.
+They’ll arrange for an official, licensed Moroccan guide to take you to places you likely won’t find on your own, and in 3.5 hours you’ll experience parts of Moroccan food culture that most visitors never see.

 Most dietary restrictions can be accommodated.
 Learn more here.